jdb/jdb.github.com/concurrent.rst

 =============================================

 Here is a concurrent solution to the problem detailed in the introduction.
-It is three times faster than the sequential approach :
+It is three times faster than the sequential approach:

 .. include:: concurrent/concurrent.py
    :literal: